Top 10 Best UFC Fighters of All Time

 The BJ Penn that beat Joe Stevenson and Diego Sanchez is without a doubt the best lightweight ever.
 He did overstay his welcome, but that does not take away from the greatness that is The Prodigy.

-Won a round against Lyoto, beat 2 Gracies, beat Matt Hughes when everyone thought he was unstoppable, put an ass whooping on GSP in the 1st fight.
-He also put an ass whooping on Din Thomas, Kenny Florian, Carl Uno, Diego Sanchez, Jens Pulver, Takanori Gomi, Joe Daddy Stevenson.
+Won a round against Lyoto, beat 2 Gracies, beat Matt Hughes when everyone thought he was unstoppable, put an ass-whooping on GSP in the first fight.
+He also put an ass-whooping on Din Thomas, Kenny Florian, Carl Uno, Diego Sanchez, Jens Pulver, Takanori Gomi, and Joe Daddy Stevenson.

-Bro, he won titles in 2 weight classes and held the heavyweight title until he was almost 50.
+Bro, he won titles in two weight classes and held the heavyweight title until he was almost 50.
 Easily top 5 of all time.

-Lesnar was never knocked down by anyone when he is in perfect condition.
+Lesnar was never knocked down by anyone when he was in perfect condition.
 Brock is the best in the world.

 She's the women's GOAT.
 That won't change anytime soon.